reactivego/rx/README.md

 <!-- /MarkdownTOC -->

-## Why you should use ReactiveX
+## Why you should use rx
-ReactiveX observables are somewhat similar to Go channels but have much richer semantics.
+Observables in `rx` are somewhat similar to Go channels but have much richer semantics.
 Observables can be hot or cold, can complete normally or with an error, use subscriptions that can be cancelled from the subscriber side.
 Where a normal variable is just a place where you read and write values from, an observable captures how the value of this variable changes over time.
 Concurrency follows naturally from the fact that an observable is an ever changing stream of values.

 `rx` is a library of operators that work on one or more observables.
 The way in which observables can be combined using operators to form new observables is the real strength of ReactiveX.
 Operators specify how observables representing streams of values are e.g. merged, transformed, concatenated, split, multicasted, replayed, delayed and debounced.